Laurie O'Brien: Early years

-Laurie O'Brien (born February 16, 1951) is an American actress who started her career in Los Angeles in 1982 with her role in Timerider: The Adventure of Lyle Swann.
-She is best known for voicing Baby Piggy on the 1980s Saturday morning cartoon Jim Henson's Muppet Babies from 1984-1991 & the CTW animated series Cro as Ivana the mammoth.
+Career

+After O'Brien moved to Los Angeles, O'Brien spent the first three months watching theater performances, taking classes for voice and movement, and studying the Equity Waiver Plan.
+O'Brien was one of 400 people who showed up to audition for parts in Mary Barnes, a theater play based on the autobiography Mary Barnes: Two Accounts of a Journey Through Madness.
+Director Rons Sossi initially considered her for the role of patient Angie, but after repeated callbacks and auditions, he selected her to portray Barnes.
+Her first role in Los Angeles, O'Brien initially turned the role down because a dramatic scene involving nudity frightened her, but Sossi convinced her to take a risk, stating to her that it would be okay to risk herself.
+O'Brien received L.A.
+Drama Critics Circle and LA Weekly awards for her performance of the role.
+O'Brien reprised the role in the revival of Mary Barnes in Odyssey Theatre in 1995.
+In 1984, O'Brien, along with six other actors, was nominated for the category of Ensemble Performance for the performance of the ensemble in Quilters at the L.A.
+Drama Critics Circle Awards.
+Her work on stage also included winning two major awards for her lead roles in Savage in Limbo and Times Like These.

 As an on-camera actress, O'Brien has guest starred on the soap opera Santa Barbara as a hooker as well as other numerous TV series including Trapper John, M.D., NYPD Blue, Matlock, Chicago Hope, ER, CSI, CSI Miami, 7th Heaven, Reasonable Doubts, Shark, Three Rivers, Detroit 1-8-7, and L.A.
 Law on which she played a woman on trial for killing her rapist.
 TV movies include The Defiant Ones, Too Young to Die?, Infidelity, Children of the Night, Convicted, and One More Mountain.
 Movies include Bottle Shock in which she played Christopher Pine's mother.
-Laurie has an extensive background in theater winning three major awards for her lead roles in Mary Barnes, Savage in Limbo and Times Like These.

 Personal life

-She is married to Carl Weintraub, with a son, Cory O'Brien.